HS Handbook

 Conway Springs Academic Graduation Policy

 All seniors shall have completed all requirements for graduation as established by the State of Kansas and the Board of Education.
 A senior must be in good standing with the school having fulfilled all financial obligations in order to participate in the commencement exercises.
-Students graduating who wish to be considered for honors (valedictorian, salutatorian), need to be Kansas Board of Regents completers and must be in attendance a minimum of 2 semesters.
-Beginning with the Class of 2016 additional determiners will be used to determine Valedictorian and Salutatorian status.
+Students graduating who wish to be considered for honors (valedictorian, salutatorian), need to be Kansas Board of Regents curriculum completers and must be enrolled at CSHS during the final four full semesters in which the student earned credits.

-The Kansas Board of Regents has recently changed to the Qualified Admissions Curriculum.
-Several classes are under the old curriculum and others are under the new curriculum.
-Please check the following web-site for the most recent information: www.kansasregents.org.
+The Kansas Board of Regents has recently amended the Qualified Admissions Criteria.
+Please check the following website for the most recent information: www.kansasregents.org

-For Kansas Scholar’s Curriculum Scholarship consideration: English-4 units (as above) Science-must have biology, chemistry and Physics; Math 3 units plus 1 additional advanced; Social Studies; same as above; Foreign Language-2 units of 1 language and 1 unit of Computer Technology.
+For Kansas Scholar’s Curriculum Scholarship consideration: English (4 Units); Science-must have Biology, Chemistry and Physics; Math (4 Units plus 1 additional advanced math course); Social Studies (3 Units); Foreign Language (2 units of 1 language).

 COLLEGE CREDIT COURSES